dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 ## Installing airpal on headnode
+Install the presto by following the steps.
+Now, SSH to the headnode an run the [install airpal](https://github.com/dharmeshkakadia/presto-hdinsight/blob/master/installairpal.sh) script as sudo as follows.
+``
+cd /var/lib/presto/
+sudo ./presto-hdinsight-master/installpresto.sh
+``

 ## Installing airpal on Edgenode
 You can install Airpal in HDInsight on an Edge node using [airpal-deploy.json](https://github.com/dharmeshkakadia/presto-hdinsight/blob/master/airpal-deploy.json).
 The step by step by instruction is listed in the [README](https://github.com/dharmeshkakadia/presto-hdinsight#airpal)